Mediterranean Climate Garden

 The area is protected from the north and has a warm, sheltered excellent micro climate with a south facing slope, sheltered from the prevailing wind.

-The plants were laid out geographically into the five areas of the world that have a Mediterranean climate of cool, wet winters and hot dry summers: coastal California, coastal Chile, Cape of South Africa, SW Australia and the Mediterranean Basin.
+The plants were laid out geographically into the five areas of the world that have a Mediterranean climate of cool, wet winters and hot dry summers: coastal California, coastal Chile, Western Cape of South Africa, SW Australia and the Mediterranean Basin.